 Join us for a Jubliee celebration, with coffee and cake and a lecture on "Grandfather Frost: a Russian Christmas"

+Join us for a Jubilee celebration, with coffee and cake and a lecture on "GrandfatherFrost: a Russian Christmas".
 The lecture explores the traditional, religious and folk customs associated with Christmas in Russia before the Revolution and the secular celebrations introduced by Peter the Great, the drastic changes introduced in Soviet times by Stalin and what Christmas means to Russians today.

 We are also celebrating the Art Society's Jubilee and our own 30th anniversary, so will have a festive cake and prosecco as well as the usual coffee and mince pies.